niess/danton/README.md

 ./bin/danton path/to/card.json
 ```

-DANTON requires `gfortran` in order to compile TAUOLA.
-In addition, the default Makefile
+Note that `gfortran` is required in order to compile TAUOLA.
-expects `libpng` and `libtiff` to be installed.
-Those are required by some topography
-models.
-They can be disabled by editing the `USE_PNG` and `USE_TIFF` flags in the
-Makefile.

 ## API documentation
 A documentation of the `libdanton` API is available [online][API:docs].